CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

     > This query will fail immediately since this property is not indexed.
 Keep in mind when defining indexes that only indexed properties can be used in query conditions.

-1. Return to the currently open **Visual Studio Code** editor containing your .NET Core project.
+1. Return to the currently open **Visual Studio Code** editor containing your Java Core project.

 1. In the Visual Studio Code window, right-click the **Explorer** pane and select the **Open in Terminal** menu option.